+35725368683

 Amendments to the Intellectual Property Law of Cyprus

 In 2012, Cyprus introduced an intellectual property system to create a competitive environment in the research and development industry.
 Lower taxes are a key element of the amendments.
 According to the Income Tax Law, the new 2% tax rate makes Cyprus one of the most attractive jurisdictions for intellectual property income.
-The new law exempts dividends distributed by a Cypriot company to foreign shareholders from taxation and dividends from intellectual property rights.
+The new law exempts dividends a Cypriot company distributes to foreign shareholders from taxation and dividends from intellectual property rights.

 Definition of intellectual property